VedantPimpley/SpearCRM/README.md

 ## Stockbroker CRM FrontEnd

 A basic front end created in React.
-Aims to provide a user-friendly UI for use by stockbrokers to process transactions and manage clients>
+Aims to provide a user-friendly UI for use by stockbrokers to process transactions and manage clients.

 Technologies used:
 * ReactJS